der-On/Contao-MetaModels-OpenImmo/README.md

 ## Synchronising

 1. Trigger uploading of the data in your software
-2. In the Backend unter "Content > MetaModels - OpenImmo" click on the "sync" icon
+2. In the Backend unter "MetaModels - OpenImmo > Links" click on the "sync" icon
 3. Select the data-file to sync, by default the oldest unsynced file will be selected
 4. hit the "Sync" button, if it is a zip file it gets unpacked and you must hit the "Sync" button again
 5. The data is now synced with your database